 According to Georgia law, someone commits aggravated battery when they maliciously cause bodily harm to another person by making a member of their body useless, seriously disfiguring their body or a part of their body, or depriving them of a member of their body.
 There are quite a few examples of what aggravated battery could look like in Cobb County.
 One common example of aggravated battery is shooting another person with a gun.
 Another example is hitting someone else with a dangerous object or a weapon and causing visible scarring.

 An aggravated battery requires permanent disfigurement or some other significant physical injury.
-Committing battery against particular groups of people that are protected, like social service workers, police officers, the elderly, and healthcare providers is also a form of aggravated battery and can result in additional punishment.
+Committing battery against particular groups of people that are protected, is also a form of aggravated battery.
+Protected groups include social service workers, police officers, the elderly, and healthcare providers.
+All of which can result in additional punishment.

 What Must Be Proven in an Aggravated Battery Case

 In Georgia, the state has to demonstrate that the accused person is guilty beyond a reasonable doubt to convict them of aggravated battery.
 One part of doing so is proving that the suspect in question intended to make physical contact with the victim.
-In the event that the battery is based on physical injury, the state has to provide evidence of the injury and the injury’s severity.
+If the battery is based on physical injury, the state must provide evidence of the injury and the injury’s severity.
 The jury has to decide whether they feel that a particular disfigurement is severe or not.